 To apply for a study permit, you will need a completed application form, a valid U.S. passport, and other supplementary documentation.
-A letter from UCT to the issuing authorities and a letter from IAP certifying your enrollment in the program will be provided to you.
-Consult the Consulate General website for other additional materials required with the study permit application.
-More detailed instructions regarding this process will be provided at your pre-departure orientation
+A letter from UCT to the issuing authorities, a letter from IAP certifying your enrollment in the program, and a letter confirming your enrollment in CISI health insurance will be provided to you to supplement your application.
+Consult the Consulate General website for other additional materials required with the study permit application. www.southafrica-newyork.net/consulate/